-Hampshire Hikes & Historical Sites
+South Coast Walks & Historical Sites

 Bring intriguing coastal trails and history alive in South Hampshire

 County Galway is one of the many must-see regions situated in the west of Ireland.
-With an expert guide, you will have the opportunity to climb to the 400-metre-high summit of Diamond Hill.
+With an expert guide, you will have the opportunity to tackle the climb to the 400-metre-high summit of Diamond Hill.

 At Ramblers Walking Holidays, our knowledgeable leaders ensure you search the highlights of this captivating destination throughout your visit, using their expertise to pick out the greatest walking routes.

 To find out more about hiking in Ireland, contact our team now or request a brochure.